-That being said, there are some perks to Fall, such as how beautiful all the colours are!
+There are some perks to Fall, such as how beautiful all the colours are!
 And they go so well with my house.
 There are some great fall decorating trends that you can use to give your home a mini makeover.
-Aaand there are some tacky trends that you’d be best to avoid.
+Aaand there are some tacky trends that you’d be better off avoiding.

-You may also want to check out my post on Design Trends of 2019.
+You may also want to check out my post on Summer Decor Ideas.

 Best Fall Trends